3man1992/Escape_room/README.md

 # Escape_room

 The associated assets and code for an escape room game built within Unreal's game engine using C++.
-Built to teach myself C++ and unreal's enginge so I can simulate artifical agents.
+Built to teach myself C++ and unreal's engine so I can simulate artifical agents.

 ![Screenshot 2022-03-31 at 14 32 22](https://user-images.githubusercontent.com/22481774/161066862-041dde97-e3b4-4ddc-8fac-e2d84a370b25.png)